 Throughout their inquiries, students build skills that help them solve problems of violence and conflict, listen carefully and caringly to others during conflict and contribute to organizing groups and actions concerned with social change, conflict resolution and transformation.

-Graduates have gone on to study law and they have built rewarding careers in teaching, at nonprofits aimed at social change and such government positions as those found in the Department of Justice.
+Graduates have gone on to study Peace and Conflict Studies, International Development and law and they have built rewarding careers in teaching, at nonprofits aimed at social change and also government and international organizations.